BorisMoore/jquery-tmpl/README.md

 # jQuery Templates plugin vBeta1.0.0

-_jQuery Templates is no longer in active development, and will be superseded by <a href="http://github.com/borismoore/jsrender">JsRender</a>.
-See vBeta1.0.0 tag for released beta version.
-Requires jQuery version 1.4.2._
+_jQuery Templates is no longer in active development, and has been superseded by <a href="http://github.com/borismoore/jsrender">JsRender</a>_.

+JsRender functionality is a superset of the jQuery Templates feature set, and brings many improvements.
+The template tag syntax is similar.
+Rendering and compiling performance of JsRender is considerably better than jQuery templates performance.

 ----